COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Emergency Room Wait Times

 Home > Living Well > Health Library > Physical Development, Ages 1 to 12 Months

-Babies grow rapidly during the first year of life.
+Babies grow quickly during the first year of life.
 Weight, length, and head circumference measurements are plotted on growth charts to monitor your baby's growth over time.
 Most babies:

-It is important to keep in mind that each baby is different, and growth patterns can change between routine well-child checkups.
+Keep in mind that each baby is different.
+Growth patterns can change between routine well-child checkups.
 If you have concerns, talk to your doctor about the many things that can affect your baby's growth.
-Physical growth requires adequate nutrients and a nurturing environment.

 Current as of: